icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

 8. **Can I include authorized personnel and students from other institutions?**

    All authorized students and personnel must be employed by your institution, as the institutional representative signs the Data Access Agreement on behalf of all the employees and students of the institution.
-Should you wish to share the ICGC Controlled Data with an external Collaborator, they must complete a separate Application for Access to the ICGC Controlled Data.
+Should you wish to share the ICGC Controlled Data with an external Collaborator, they must complete a separate Application for Access to ICGC Controlled Data.

 9. **How do I submit an access request on a collaborative project?**

-   If you are working in collaboration with researchers at other institutions, they will need to complete a separate application should they require access to the controlled data.
-As a collaborative project, Section D of the form (i.e. Title, Research Summary  and Lay Summary) may include the same content.
+   If you are working in collaboration with researchers at other institutions, they will need to complete a separate application should they require access to the ICGC Controlled Data.
+As a collaborative project, Section D of the form (i.e. Project Title, Research Summary, Lay Summary, and Publications) may include the same content.
 Please mention this collaboration in the application form directly or [contact the ICGC DACO](https://platform.icgc-argo.org/contact).

-10. **Why do I need to provide Google or G Suite email addresses for all people on the application?**
+10. **Why do I need to provide Google or G Suite email addresses for the Applicant and Collaborators?**

    For secure authorization, we require a valid Google email address (Gmail or G Suite) for logging into the ICGC DACO Website as an application submitter.

    Once your application is approved, Applicants and Collaborators have access to ICGC Controlled Data associated only to the Google/G Suite email address that is provided on the application, which will also be used to login to either the [ICGC ARGO Platform](https://platform.icgc-argo.org/) or [ICGC 25K Data Portal](https://dcc.icgc.org/).

-11. **Do I need to include institutional email addresses for all of the students on my application?**
+11. **Do I need to include institutional email addresses for all of the personnel and students on my application?**

    Yes, the ICGC DACO uses the institutional email addresses provided for all authorized personnel and students to verify their affiliation.
+Some system emails will also be sent to this email address as well as any Google/G Suite email address provided.

 12. **How do I know if my project is required to undergo an ethics review?**

    If you are uncertain as to whether your research requires an ethics approval, please consult your institutional REB or an Ethics Committee formally designated to approve and/or monitor research involving humans.

-   For Canadian institutions: The [Canadian TCPS-2](https://ethics.gc.ca/eng/policy-politique_tcps2-eptc2_2018.html) requires that all scientific research projects making secondary use of identifiable data, including coded data such as ICGC controlled data, receive and hold a valid ethics approval from the relevant institutional Research Ethics Board (REB) throughout the life cycle of the project.
+   For Canadian institutions: The [Canadian TCPS-2](https://ethics.gc.ca/eng/policy-politique_tcps2-eptc2_2018.html) requires that all scientific research projects making secondary use of identifiable data, including coded data such as ICGC Controlled Data, receive and hold a valid ethics approval from the relevant institutional Research Ethics Board (REB) throughout the life cycle of the project.
 Include an approval letter (in `Section E: Ethics`) from your IRB or Ethics Committee formally designated to approve and/or monitor research involving humans with the submission of your application.
 Otherwise, you may be asked to demonstrate to the ICGC DACO that your research project is not required to undergo ethics review by providing a letter from your IRB stating that your project is exempt from ethics review.

 13. **How long will it take to process my access request?**